KhronosGroup/glTF/specification/README.md

 #### Images

 Images referred to by textures are stored in the `images` property of the asset.
 Each image contains a URI to an external file in one of the supported images formats.
-Image data may also be stored within the glTF file as base64-encoded data and reference via data URI.
+Image data may also be stored within the glTF file as base64-encoded data and referenced via data URI.
 For example:

 ```javascript
 "images": {